python/cpython/Doc/library/pdb.rst

 unt(il)
-   Continue execution until the line with the the line number greater than the current one is reached or when returning from current frame
+   Continue execution until the line with the the line number greater than the current one is reached or when returning from current frame.

    .. versionadded:: 2.6